rkyzk/python/README.md

 - I tested that all prompt messages are clear and that there’s no confusion for users as to how to use the program.

 ## Bugs:
-- While loop didn't function well.
+- Some while loops didn't function well.
 I solved the issue by placing indents correctly.

 ## Validator Testing:
 No errors were returned from https://pep8ci.herokuapp.com